 What worked for us: 15 Must-Read Thrillers with Manipulative Narrators gained clicks from readers hungry for books in the vein of Gone Girl or The Girl on the Train.
 This type of list could be easily adapted by authors whose stories feature unreliable protagonists.

 Which authors’ blogs do you love to read?
+What other idea blog post ideas for writers do you have?
 Let us know in the comments below!

 Want to share this post?
 Here are ready-made tweets: